Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

            groups:
            - system:masters //

-  - Now lets switch to the managers profile and see what we can do
+  -Now lets switch to the managers profile and see what we can do

        aws eks --region us-east-1 update-kubeconfig --name demo --profile manager

-  - Next run this command to see if your master can get anything withing the cluster
+  -Next run this command to see if your master can get anything withing the cluster

        kubectl auth can-i "*" "*"